tmetcalfe89-zz/interactions/README.md

     "damage": "<x>",                                      // If this interaction damages the hand item, it does this much damage. (optional)
-    "damageChance": "<x>:<y>"                             // If this interaction damages the hand item, it has x in y chances to do so. (optional), "particleType": "<particletype>"                      // If this interaction emits particles, it emits these particles. (optional), "damageChance": "<x>:<y>"                             // If this interaction emits particles, it emits between x and y (y can be left out for an exact amount). (optional)
+    "damageChance": "<x>:<y>"                             // If this interaction damages the hand item, it has x in y chances to do so. (optional), "particleType": "<particletype>"                      // If this interaction emits particles, it emits these particles. (optional), "particleCount": "<x>:<y>"                            // If this interaction emits particles, it emits between x and y (y can be left out for an exact amount). (optional, but required if particleType exists)
   }
 ]